dokar3/mini-coroutines/README.md

 ### Can I use it in my project?

 **NO**.
-It's for learning purposes, it lacks features, can be buggy, has no tests, and isn't performant.
+It's for learning purposes, it lacks features, can be buggy, has no tests, and isn't optimized.
 So don't use it for other purposes.

 # Examples